 6th - 10th in each Category receives $100 each

 The votes shown are a preliminary count and may be adjusted up or down.
 A final count is done before we award the grants.
 If you work for a charity listed above and are concerned that the votes are not accurate please contact us

 Only registered charities appear in our leaderboard and are eligible for a grant.
 If you wish to register your Charity for free, please click here

-To receive a grant as part of this round a Charity must finish in the Top 10 for their category and have a minimum of 1,000 votes.
+To receive a grant as part of this round a Charity must finish in the Top 10 for their category.
+To receive a grant of $1,000 or greater they must have have a minimum of 1,000 votes.

 Rocky?s K9 Rescue